-How Thrive Montgomery 2050 addresses economic health
+How Thrive Montgomery 2050 Addresses Economic Health

-Thrive Montgomery 2050 plays an important role in strengthening our economic competitiveness by creating the kind of places where people with diverse choices want to live and work.
+Thrive Montgomery 2050 can play an important role in strengthening our economic competitiveness by fostering the creation of places where people with diverse choices want to live and work.
 Its recommendations for land use, transportation, parks, and other public and private infrastructure lay the groundwork for economic development initiatives undertaken by other entities.
-For example, the county's Capital Improvement Program (CIP) should be aligned with Thrive Montgomery 2050's recommendations to make our neighborhoods more attractive for private development by providing high quality transit, sidewalks and a walkable grid of streets, great urban parks, and high-performing and racially integrated schools.
-The combination of these kinds of investments is a reliable long-term strategy for attracting workers to well-designed and planned complete communities, which in turn will entice businesses and employers to locate here.
+For example, the county's Capital Improvement Program (CIP) should be aligned with Thrive Montgomery 2050's recommendations to make our neighborhoods more attractive for private development by providing high-quality transit, sidewalks and a walkable grid of streets, great urban parks, and high-performing and racially integrated schools.
+The combination of these kinds of investments is a reliable long-term strategy for attracting workers to well-designed and planned Complete Communities, which in turn will entice businesses and employers to locate here.

-Thrive Montgomery emphasizes that the county should support a diverse array of work environments.
-Re-energizing the county's commercial centers is a major goal of the plan, but so is the recognition that small offices or storefronts in Complete Communities and even home offices will be common workplaces in the 21st century.
+Thrive Montgomery 2050 emphasizes that the county should support a diverse array of work environments.
+Re-energizing the county's commercial centers is a major goal of the Plan, but so is the recognition that small offices or storefronts in Complete Communities and even home offices are likely to be common workplaces in the 21st century.
 Different skill and education levels and linguistic, racial, ethnic, and cultural backgrounds infuse the local economy with the varied pool of skills, experiences, and perspectives necessary to solve problems and innovate.
 The Plan's compact land use pattern and walkable communities supported by an efficient transit network will connect the county's diverse population to economic opportunities.

-Racial equity and social inclusion

-Opportunities and challenges
+Racial Equity and Social Justice Opportunities and Challenges

-Diversity and inclusion are essential to our economic success as well as to our ability to produce more equitable outcomes for all our residents, who deserve high quality housing, education, jobs, transportation, and recreational opportunities.
-The county's population has grown more diverse as a result of a steady influx of foreign-born immigrants.
+Diversity and inclusion are essential to our economic success as well as to our ability to produce more equitable outcomes for all our residents, who deserve high-quality housing, education, jobs, transportation, and recreational opportunities.
+The county's population has grown more diverse because of a steady influx of foreign-born immigrants.
 Montgomery County is home to some of the most culturally diverse places in the United States, including Silver Spring, Rockville, Gaithersburg, and Germantown.
+(See Appendices B-1 through B-5 for demographic changes between 1990 and 2020; and Appendix B-6: Race and Ethnicity, 2020.
+See the Equity Focus Area (EFA) map on page 59).